joe-hughes26/Arase-Object-Detection-Analysis/README.md

 Due to the requirement that Arase data not be redistributed, we provide a collection of the OSS Level 2 files with the Arase data removed, and a set of utility function to repopulate the Arase data from their original sources.
 We refer to the stripped data sets as the OSS Level 1.9 dataset.
 To recreate the Level 2 dataset:

-1. Download the zipped level 1.9 Dataset from [INSERT LINK].
+1. Download the zipped level 1.9 Dataset from [Zenodo] (https://zenodo.org/records/14721507).
 1. Move the unzipped netcdf files to the top level of `data/arase_L1_9`, relative to the root of this repo.
 1. Install dependencies with `pip install -r requirements.txt` (Create a new conda environment with python3.11 if needed)
 1. From the root of the repo, run `python data_preperation/create_OSS_L2_perigee_product_from_OSS_L1_9.py`, which will: